The Transition History – Braun AG to Lectron GmbH

 The Later Years: 1976 – 1996

 The Final Years: 1998 – 2001

-According to the F.A.Z newspaper article of November 17th, 1973, Braun formally began to arrange for the transition of the LECTRON distributorships to two companies in the Fall of 1972 - INELCO of Italy and Lectron, GmbH of Germany.
+According to the F.A.Z newspaper article of November 17th, 1973, Braun formally began to arrange for the transition of the Lectron System sales distributor-ships to two companies in the Fall of 1972 – INELCO of Italy and Lectron, GmbH of Germany.
 What happened to Deutsche Lectron?
-There was only a five year distributorship contract (1968 - 1972) between Deutsche Lectron and Braun.
-Once the terms of the contract were met, Deutsche Lectron, GmbH was dissolved and the development (Entwicklung), production (Herstellung), and sales (Vertrieb) fell to Lectron, GmbH (please click here for a more detailed explanation.)
-As mentioned in the above introduction section, Braun's management (with likely prodding from Gillette) had decided to divest themselves of their education product lines.
+There was only a five year distributorship contract (1968 – 1972) between Deutsche Lectron and Braun.
+Once the terms of the contract were met, Deutsche Lectron, GmbH was dissolved and the development (Entwicklung), production (Herstellung), and sales (Vertrieb) fell to Lectron, GmbH.

 A Market For Educational Building Blocks